nbreznau/how_many_replicators/README.md

 # How Many Replicators Does it Take to Achieve Reliability

-Part of the Crowdsourced Replication Initiative ([Breznau, Rinke and Wuttke et al 2018](https://osf.io/preprints/socarxiv/6j9qb/)) investigating the reliability of research.
+Part of the Crowdsourced Replication Initiative (Authors Omitted) investigating the reliability of research.
 Includes a direct replication of Brady and Finnigan ([2014](https://journals.sagepub.com/doi/full/10.1177/0003122413513022)) undertaken by 85 independent research teams to verify their original numerical results testing the hypothesis that immigration undermines support for social policy in rich/Global North democracies.
 There was an experimental condition varying the transparency of the replication materials provided.

 ## Paper Abstract